LOOSE-LIPS/loose-lips-2.0/src/routes/blog/pattern-abuse-volume-2-nordic-ambient/index.md

   - imported/pattern-abuse-volume-2-nordic-ambient/image721.jpeg
 description: >-
-  A collection of fairly unknown artists compiles a variety of Nordic ambient music on Liquido&rsquo;s label Pattern Abuse.
+  A collection of fairly unknown artists compiles a variety of Nordic ambient music on Liquido’s label Pattern Abuse.
 As opposed to the eclecticism of Volume 1, Volume 2 heads in a more precise direction, delivering soothing synth atmospheres and icy sound signatures inspired by Scandinavia.
 Music from Nordic countries often has a certain character.
 Recurring [...]Read More...